-- 21.01 The parties to this Agreement are agreed that it is of the utmost importance to address and resolve grievances as quickly as possible. - 21.02 Time limits for all steps of the entire grievance and arbitration procedure may be extended in writing by mutual consent. - 21.03 For the purposes of the grievance and arbitration procedures, "working days" shall be Monday to Friday inclusive, but exclusive of designated holidays. - 21.04 A grievance shall be defined as where a difference arises between the parties relating to the interpretation, application or administration of this

-Agreement, including any question as to whether a matter is arbitrable or where an allegation is made that this Agreement has been violated.

-- 21.05 The Union acknowledges and agrees that Stewards and Officers of the Union have regular duties to perform as employees of the City and that such employees will not leave their regular duties to assist employees in preparing their grievance without obtaining the permission of their Division Head or someone designated by him and will similarly report upon returning to their regular duties.
+- 21.01 The parties to this Agreement are agreed that it is of the utmost importance to address and resolve grievances as quickly as possible. - 21.02 Time limits for all steps of the entire grievance and arbitration procedure may be extended in writing by mutual consent. - 21.03 For the purposes of the grievance and arbitration procedures, "working days" shall be Monday to Friday inclusive, but exclusive of designated holidays. - 21.04 A grievance shall be defined as where a difference arises between the parties relating to the interpretation, application or administration of this Agreement, including any question as to whether a matter is arbitrable or where an allegation is made that this Agreement has been violated. - The grievance will include particulars about the alleged violation giving rise to the grievance, and any applicable articles of the collective agreement; said grievance will also include the remedy being sought. - 21.05 The Union acknowledges and agrees that Stewards and Officers of the Union have regular duties to perform as employees of the City and that such employees will not leave their regular duties to assist employees in preparing their grievance without obtaining the permission of their Division Head or someone designated by him/her and will similarly report upon returning to their regular duties.
 Such permission shall not be unreasonably denied.
-Time spent during an employee's regular working hours pursuant to this Article (including clause 22.07-Mediation) shall be without loss of pay. - 21.06 Grievances properly arising under this Agreement shall be adjusted and settled as follows:
+Time spent during an employee's regular working hours pursuant to this Article shall be without loss of pay.

+21.06 Grievances properly arising under this Agreement shall be adjusted and settled as follows:

-(i) Step One
+(a) Step One